-Some pundits will say that “those who carry out strategy must also make it.”
+Some pundits say “those who carry out strategy must also make it.”
 What this means is that if the staff who will implement the strategy are missing from the room, you are doomed to failure.
 So, should the marketing director be in the room, the development officer?
 Absolutely, positively, yes; the more the merrier.
 Or should you use a small, behind-the-scenes group of executive leadership to take the role?
-Absolutely not.
 Were that it all was this simple.